hupe13/album-medialib-github/readme.md

-# Display photos selected by path from the Media Library with Photonic
+# Display photos selected by path from the Media Library

 Contributors: hupe13
 Tags: photonic, media library
 Tested up to: 6.8
-Stable tag: 250421
+Stable tag: 250423
 Requires at least: 6.8
 Requires PHP: 8.2
 License: GPLv2 or later

-Display photos selected by path from Media Library with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.
+Organize your photos in folders, select a path and display these photos with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.

 ## Description

-Display photos selected by path from Media Library with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.
+Organize your photos in folders, select a path and display these photos with <a href="https://wordpress.org/plugins/photonic/">Photonic Gallery & Lightbox for Flickr, SmugMug & Others</a>.

 You will get updates with the [Plugin Update Checker](https://github.com/YahnisElsts/plugin-update-checker).
 Maybe you need a Github token.